-Chance Burles, President
+Chance Burles, Director

 Chance, who is Co-national Organizer of the Canadian Walk for Veterans, served in the Canadian Armed Forces for 8 years as a Combat Engineer and retired as a Master Corporal in 2013.
 He served with 1 Combat Engineer Regiment in Edmonton, Alberta for 6 years including an 8-month tour of Afghanistan in 2008.
 He spent the last year and a half of his service at 4 Canadian Division Training Center in Meaford, Ontario as a Recruit Instructor.
 Chance has been a veteran advocate for many years and hosts the podcast “Tools for the Toolbox”.
 He resides in Edmonton Alberta with his wife and two sons.

 During the last seven years as President of the Philipsburg Legion, Liz along with an outstanding Executive has re-establish the Legion within the community.
 More importantly we have re-connected with the Veteran community in our area.
 Along with the Legion, Liz is a member of Breakfast Club of Canada and Avante Woman’s Center.